 - Insurance brokers search out the best insurance policies for their clients.
 Analytical skills are a vital part of this, but there’s also a lot of client interaction – you’ll need to demonstrate excellent customer service and communication ability.

-- Risk management officers don’t just have to identify and manage risks – they also have to communicate their solutions to the company’s management team, and make sure that policies are followed by all employees.
+- Roles infinancial risk don’t just have to identify and manage risks – they also have to communicate their solutions to the company’s management team, and make sure that policies are followed by all employees.
 Unsurprisingly, communication and diplomacy are almost as important as problem-solving.

 If you're interested in insurance and risk management, there are some big-name firms that should be on your radar.

 Accountancy is a career for a meticulous maths graduate who could enjoy a day spent mostly with numbers.
 You’ll need to put in some time to get the necessary qualifications – this is usually done on the job as part of a graduate scheme and can take 3-5 years.
 The starting salary for a trainee accountant is around £30k, increasing significantly when you qualify.

 Once you qualify, you’ll be extremely employable.
 Depending on the area of accountancy you choose, you could lead a team at a large audit company, join a specialist firm of tax advisers, or even branch out on your own providing freelance accountancy services to small companies.

 Work in private practices tends to be around audit: visiting clients and reviewing their business operations and financial records to verify and review their accounts.
 Various professional bodies regulate the training and work of accountants in the UK, but generally, qualification as an accountant involves three years of study, exams and relevant employment.

 It's important to gain experience throughout university and big accountancy firms will offer a range of summer internships.
 When applying, remember to check out how to take common accountancy interview questions.